Bahnhofstraße 12

 Windelsbach

-The route also leads to the two other Altmühl springs, which are located a little above Hornau in the Erlach settlement and at the Hirschteich pond.
+The route also leads to the two other Altmühl springs, which are located just above Hornau in the village of Erlach and at the Hirschteich pond.

-If you want to leave it at a visit to one spring and shorten it by about 7 kilometres, you can cycle via the idyllic village of Windelsbach, sometimes along a beautiful stretch of forest.
+If you want to stop at one spring and shorten the route by around 7 kilometres, you can cycle via the idyllic village of Windelsbach, sometimes along a beautiful stretch of forest.

 From Hornau at the latest, you can follow the "Tauber-Altmühl-Radweg" (TA).